-1) Pass all exams, summative evaluations, assignments, and/or any other coursework in each of the Fellowship modules with a graded score of 80% or greater.

-2) Attend and teach at one Advanced Cadaver course held by Middle Tennessee School of Anesthesia during the enrollment within the ASPMF.
-During this two-day visit, a competency-based teaching evaluation will be completed by the Director of the Fellowship, in which, a graded score of 80% or greater must be achieved

-3) Successfully complete and submit an ePortfolio detailing your learning experiences within the fellowship, which includes all of the following items:
+- 1) Pass all exams, summative evaluations, assignments, and/or any other coursework in each of the Fellowship modules with a graded score of 80% or greater. - 2) Attend and teach two Cadaver courses held by Middle Tennessee School of Anesthesia during the enrollment within the ASPMF.
+During this two-day visit, a competency-based teaching evaluation will be completed by the Director of the Fellowship, in which, a graded score of 80% or greater must be achieved. - 3) Successfully complete and submit an ePortfolio detailing your learning experiences within the fellowship, which includes all of the following items: - a.
+Time-stamped, witnessed, and documented records of completed ultrasound-guided regional anesthetic blocks in each of the following categories during your enrollment period within the fellowship: